6. Register File

 output logic [3:0] o_q );

-We’d like to implement our register file from simple SR latches.
-This means that we’ll first implement a standalone SR latch (module sr_latch).
-We then use the implemented SR latch to realize a D latch (module d_latch).
-Next, we use two D latches to implement a D flip-flop with rising-edge trigger (module d_flip_flop).
-The D flip-flop can then be used to realize an enabled flip-flop (module d_flip_flop_en).
-Ultimately, the combination of four enabled D flip-flops gives us our targeted enabled four-bit register (module register_en_4).
+We implement the register file using SR latches.
+First, implement a standalone SR latch (module sr_latch).
+Then use it to build a D latch (module d_latch).
+Next, two D latches form a rising-edge triggered D flip-flop (module d_flip_flop).
+From that, derive an enabled flip-flop (module d_flip_flop_en).
+Four enabled D flip-flops make an enabled 4-bit register (module register_en_4).

 Hint